Coding⏱️ 3 min read📅 2026-06-04

 💡 Why You Are Getting This Error

-1. Step 1: Replace all instances of 'i' with 'I' in your HashMap declaration.
+1. Step 1: To resolve this issue, simply replace <String, int> with <String, Integer> in your HashMap declaration.

 Did this fix your problem?